LaisSL08/UNIT1---CS-class/Projects/Project01.md

 4. In password manager mode, the user should be able to perform CRUD operations (Create, Replace, Update, Delete):
    * Add a password (for example, for a website).
    * View the stored passwords (only if they re-enter the secret code).
-5. Save passwords permanently and securely
+5. Save passwords permanently and securely.
-6. Use the terminal to interact with the user.
+7. Use the terminal to interact with the user.
-7.
+8. Block the program if the wrong code is typed in **View the stored passwords**.

 # Criterion B: Design